Welcome to First Congregational Church of Mountain Home, ID!

 We are a spiritually diverse and inclusive Christian community.
 We believe faith should unite all people.

-We hope you will join us on Sunday at 10 a.m. for worship.
-Communion is served on the first Sunday of the month, beginning in September.
-We will not have Communion during the summer months.
-Please feel free to contact us for more information.
+We hope you will join us Sunday at 11 a.m. for worship.
+Communion will be served on the first Sunday of the month, with the exception of September, when we serve communion on the second Sunday of the month.